-Surface – Deep Word Analysis Continuum by Scott M | Apr 29, 2018 | Uncategorized | 3 comments Get your copy of Info Graphics for Educators here.
-3 Comments Brad on April 29, 2018 at 8:31 pm So awesome, as I was just looking at this graphic this morning.
+Surface – Deep Word Analysis Continuum by Scott M | Apr 29, 2018 | Uncategorized | 4 comments Get your copy of Info Graphics for Educators here.
+4 Comments Brad on April 29, 2018 at 8:31 pm So awesome, as I was just looking at this graphic this morning.
 This is one of those “holes” in the written literature I think your resource helps fill.
 If you watched this video, and you haven’t bought yet, I’m telling you…there are things here I haven’t seen in other written resources.
 As for your thoughts on why we tend to focus on surface structures, I could go the easy route and say it’s easier or simpler to just have students “look up definitions” or ask students to “use in sentences,” but I think it’s more than that.
 I think many educators fail to see the generative nature of this type of study.
 I actually had an educator say to me just as I was embarking on this work that he didn’t really see a purpose in etymology for students.
 However, knowing the histories of the words I’ve studied thus far has really cracked open and solidified a wider spectrum of words than just the one that set me off on my study!
 Why, alone leads you on a path to production, inductive, deduct, reduce and more!
 Reply forbrenm on April 30, 2018 at 12:34 am I live on the East Coast and will be working during the stated hours of the sessions.
 Any chance that you will sell a taped recording/video/vimeo?
 Reply Scott M on April 30, 2018 at 12:35 am Which sessions?
+Reply Brenda S. Mackaness on September 11, 2019 at 2:33 am Any really, but grammar sessions and the zero allophone are particularly interesting to me right now.
 Reply Leave a Reply Cancel reply This site uses Akismet to reduce spam.
 Learn how your comment data is processed.